nlotoo/nlotoo/README.md

 ### Hi there my name is Yordan👋

-- 🔭 I’m currently working on fuzzy-chainsaw
+- 🔭 I’m currently working on 01-todo-app
-- 🌱 I’m currently learning GprahQL
+- 🌱 I’m currently learning
 - 👯 I am looking to collaborate with everything related to Front-end.
 - 💬 Ask me about everything.
 - 📫 How to reach me: Yordan.